We’ll open with the same screenshot, just like playing the actual dungeon!

 Returning to the north, we received some bad news almost as soon as we stepped on shore, when we were attacked by a powerful new group of Imperial wandering monsters.
 It was a great accidental story moment: “Oh, shit, the army is here.”
 Exploration confirmed it was worse than even that: all the towns opposed to the Empire, except for Fynn, had been outright destroyed.
 Even the original headquarters of the Rebellion.
 The people in Fynn were rambling about how Fynn would be next and wouldn’t stand a chance, making you wonder why Fynn hadn’t been attacked first.
 There’s really no explanation, either, since the doughnut world makes it so Palamecia and Fynn are practically neighbours.

 The source of the attack?
 The Emperor had used his magic to summon a massive tornado.
 Wow, and Ultima is supposed to be the ultimate magic?
 (Tornado actually did go on to become an unusual but powerful FF spell.)
 We followed our walkthroughs and told Paul that we planned to attack the “Cyclone.”
 To help out, he gave us access to his stash, which included the Blood Sword.
 Excellent.
-Stage 1 is complete.
+Stage 1 of The Plan is complete.
 We have our super-weapon: a blade that causes more damage to an enemy the more HP they have, devastating bosses.
 Now for our secret plan: to smuggle it into hell.
 We’re the heroes.

 Our murdering a snake-lady disguised as the princess led to the most bizarre scene of the game.
 Our weapons still stained with the blood of the woman they thought was their monarch, Gordon and some guards burst in and started shouting that the princess was still being held by the Empire.
 Look, if you knew about the monster, would you at least remark on it?
 If not… could you arrest us?
 I don’t want you to arrest us, but I’d appreciate some semblance of realism, some reaction to this series of events.